ibm-cloud-docs/log-analysis/tutorial/tutorial_use_LogDNA.md

 ## Before you begin
 {: #LA-use-logdna-prereqs}

-- Make sure you have a LogDNA instance that is collecting logs.
+- Make sure you have a logging instance that is collecting logs.

     - You can have a logging agent configured to collect logs from a VPC instance.
 See [Logging in Linux VPC server instances](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-ubuntu).

     - You can have a logging agent configured to collect logs from a Kubernetes cluster.
 See [Logging in Kubernetes clusters (cluster-level logging)](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-kube).

-- Check you have permissions to launch the LogDNA web UI.
+- Check you have permissions to launch the logging web UI.
 See [Granting IAM policies to a user to launch the web UI](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-launch#launch_iam).

 ## Launch the {{site.data.keyword.la_full_notm}} web UI